What Is Burning Wood Called?

 It’s not just a fancy word to toss around at the next trivia night; pyrolysis is essential to the entire process of burning wood.
 When wood is heated, it undergoes pyrolysis, breaking down into smaller molecules.
 This releases gases like methane, carbon monoxide, and hydrogen.

-See also What Is Wood Burning Art Called?
+See also What Is The Name For Burning Wood?

 These gases mix with the oxygen in the air and ignite, finally creating that mesmerizing flame.
 Pyrolysis essentially sets the stage for the fireworks, ensuring you get that beautiful, warm glow.